sesu0722/python-api/README.md

-# Unit 6 Homework: What's the Weather Like?
+# What's the Weather Like?

 ## Background